This 16-Year-Old Is In Critical Condition After Being Shot In The Hallway Of Her High School

 The 16-year-old girl shot in the hallway of her Maryland high school on Tuesday morning was identified by a family member as Jaelynn Willey, a competitive swimmer and adored older sister to seven younger siblings.

-Willey is currently in a critical condition after a fellow student at Great Mills High School, identified by authorities as 17-year-old Austin Rollins, shot her with a Glock semi-automatic handgun.
+Willey is currently in critical condition after a fellow student at Great Mills High School, identified by authorities as 17-year-old Austin Rollins, shot her with a Glock semi-automatic handgun.
 Rollins died after an encounter with an armed school resource officer.

 "She’s just the sweetest girl.
 Smart.
 On the swim team.
 Loves babysitting her younger siblings," her cousin Nina Rohdin told BuzzFeed News.